Community-Based Learning Course Projects at WSU

 Beginning in spring 2012, Dr. Faith Lutze with the support of the CCE began pursuing a debate program with the Coyote Ridge Corrections Center.
 For this program, WSU students in the CrimJ 499 course work with Coyote Ridge inmate students enrolled in the Debate and Dialogue Program.
 Debate topics are selected by both WSU and Coyote Ridge students, and students from both institutions work together to develop their arguments and major points.
 Debate topics must be a current criminal justice issue such as gun control or juvenile justice reform.
 After developing their debate topic, the teams, which consist of both WSU students and inmate students, meet at Coyote Ridge to hold a debate on their topic.

 This project has been a positive experience for both WSU students and the inmate students.
 Both groups are afforded the opportunity to interact with and develop a project with individuals they normally would not have contact with all while learning more about their selected topic.
-To learn more about this project, check out the video below.

 Criminal Justice/Women's Studies 403 (Online): Violence Toward Women